inug4mi/albion_ganker_warning/README.md

 ## Why is useful?

-Sometime oyu are in red zone farming anff you want just tp chill on your phone a little bit, or maybe you'd want to go to the bathroom real quick.
-Then this scripts will make a warning (you can modify the "warning").
+Sometime you are in red zone farming and you want to chill on your phone a little bit, or maybe you'd want to go to the bathroom real quick.
+Then this scripts will make a warning telling the number of PK'S on the zone. (you can modify the "warning").
 In this case there os a voice that "speaks up" the number of pk's.

 ## How to use?